-The 2019 Tour de France is fully underway, and as a 190 riders speed through the streets of France, spectators marvel at the tightly-packed formation of cyclists known as the peloton.
+During international races like the Tour de France, where as many as 190 riders speed through the streets of France, spectators marvel at the tightly-packed formation of cyclists known as the peloton.
 Fans will argue that a peloton creates an aerodynamic advantage, allowing riders to conserve energy throughout the grueling three-week race.

 But what if the patterns in the peloton are formed not because of aerodynamics but rather due to visual limitations?